ananyaswadia/Basic-loops-and-operators-in-CPP/README.md

 4. Bitwise Operators

 Loops: Loops are used to execute a block of code repeatedly as long as a certain condition is true.
 They help avoid writing repetitive code.
-🔹 1. for Loop- Used when the number of iterations is known.
+ 1. for Loop- Used when the number of iterations is known.
 Initialization (int i = 0)
 Condition (i < 5)
 Update (i++)

+## Conclusion
-✅Conclusion : With the help of these codes we laernt to implement basic if-else and if-elseif-else loops, using the LOGICAL OPERATOR 'AND (&&)'  and RELATIONAL OPERATOR '>', '<', '='.
+With the help of these codes we laernt to implement basic if-else and if-elseif-else loops, using the LOGICAL OPERATOR 'AND (&&)'  and RELATIONAL OPERATOR '>', '<', '='.